-J. L. Drewniak et al., "Integrating Electromagnetic Compatibility Laboratory Exercises into Undergraduate Electromagnetics," Proceedings of the 1995 IEEE International Symposium on Electromagnetic Compatibility, 1995, Institute of Electrical and Electronics Engineers (IEEE), Jan 1995.
+J. L. Drewniak et al., "Integrating Electromagnetic Compatibility Laboratory Exercises into Undergraduate Electromagnetics," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (1995, Atlanta, GA), pp. 35-40, Institute of Electrical and Electronics Engineers (IEEE), Aug 1995.

 Electrical and Computer Engineering